4GeeksAcademy/website-v2/src/data/blog/wyncode-ironhack-and-4geeks-academy-comparison.us.md

 <td width="117" >**Background**
 </td>

-<td width="117" >They are a local initiative founded with the support of the Knight Foundation.
-They started in Wynwood and now they have opened another location in Fort Lauderdale.
-They started the project in April 2015.
+<td width="117" >They are a local initiative launched with the support of the Knight Foundation.
+They started in Wynwood and and they have remained building their market there.
+Wyncode was launched back in 2015.
 </td>

-<td width="117" >Was born out the necessity of developers at 4Geeks, a software development company with more than 9 years of experience.
-We are a Miami based Bootcamp, with 5 Locations across three (3) different cities.
+<td width="117" >Launched in Miami by Alejandro and Marcelo.
+Now we have over 7 Campuses across the US, Central and Sout America, and Europe.
+We have graduated over 1000 students already.
 We launched the company in October 2015.
 [Learn more about our history here.](https://4geeksacademy.co/4geeks-academy-history/)
 </td>

-<td width="117" >Miami is the third location for IronHack, they have other locations in Madrid and Barcelona (Spain).
-They started the project in late 2013.
+<td width="117" >IronHack has a campus in Miami and in other 8 cities.
+They started the project in late 2014.
 </td>
 </tr>
 <tr >